Lyuxuan-218/Technology-Information-System-Assignment/README.md

 - 🎨 **Assignment 2: Industrial Talk Poster** – a poster summarizing key points from our first industrial talk
 - 📝 **Assignment 3: Academic Writing for Industrial Talk 2**– an academic writing about the second industrial talk
 - 🚢 **Assignment 4: Johor Port Industrial Visit**– a documentation and analysis of our second visit to Johor Port, focusing on port operations and logistics
+- 🚌 Design Thinking Project: Bus Tracking System – a team project where we designed and prototyped a bus tracking system, applying design thinking to solve real user problems and improve public transport experience

 These assignments helped me see how industry works and connect what we learn in class to the real world.